 Business Case Studies

-Lainston House has been certified as a B Corporation as they have met rigorous social and environmental standards which represent their commitment to goals outside of shareholder profit.
+Lainston House is a certified B Corporation having met rigorous social and environmental standards and represents their commitment to goals outside of shareholder profit.
 Currently, there are only around 400 B Corps in the UK and 4,000 worldwide.

 Here are a few projects the team at Lainston House are working on:

 - Coppicing some hazel in their woodland creating a sustainable way to provide timber.
-This also helps to increase woodland biodiversity by letting light penetrate the canopy allowing other plant species to grow, attracting more insects which in turn provides more food for birds and mammals.
+It also helps to increase woodland biodiversity.
+With light penetrating the canopy other plant species are encouraged to grow, which in turn attracts more insects providing more food for birds and mammals.

 - Creating their own home-grown and locally produced apple juice.
 The team are really excited to have produced 320 litres of juice from the 20 plus varieties of apple trees at the hotel.

 - Using saved toilet rolls as root trainers to grow sweet peas.
 These will be compared to those sown in plastic root trainers.